soulflyer/bergeron-translation/readme.md

 The OCR scan is not perfect so in order to get a machine translation, first that needs to be cleaned up.

 ## Phase two
+is to complete the translation of [Volume 2](https://archive.org/details/manueldutourneur02berg_0)

+## Phase two
 is to arrange the whole thing with all the plates in the right places so it can be printed or viewed as a pdf.
-Some plates are missing in the translation, although all are available separately in the [Atlas du Manuel du Tourneur](https://archive.org/details/manueldutourneurberg)
+Some plates are missing in the historic translation, although all are available separately in the [Atlas du Manuel du Tourneur](https://archive.org/details/manueldutourneurberg)